Actively Recruiting

 - Having ferromagnetic implants like aneurysm clips, surgical clips, prostheses, artificial hearts, valves with steel parts, metal fragments, shrapnel, tattoos near the eye, or steel implants

-- Need for sedation during MRI
+- Requiring sedation for MRI

 AI-Screening